jax-ml/jax/docs/601/jax-primitives.md

 ## Introduction to JAX primitives

 A JAX primitive is the basic computational unit of a JAX program.
-This document explains the interface that a JAX primitive must support to allow JAX to perform all its transformations (this is not a how-to guide).
+This document explains the interface that a JAX primitive must support to allow JAX to perform all its transformations.
+It isn't a how-to guide: to add an operation of your own with custom transformation rules, the recommended way is a hijax primitive ({doc}`/301/custom-derivatives`), and to call external C++ or CUDA code, see {doc}`/401/ffi`.

 For example, the multiply-add operation can be implemented in terms of the low-level `jax.lax.*` primitives (which are like XLA operator wrappers) or `jax.extend.core.Primitive("multiply_add")`, as demonstrated further below.